vtortola/NLog.Contrib.Targets.LogEntries/README.md

 Simple LogEntries NLog target that works properly on Linux.

  - Uses SSL.
- - Multiplexes multiple targets (even with different tokens) into the same connection.
+ - Multiplexes all targets (even with different tokens) into the same connection.
  - It is asynchronous.
  - The token can be set in an environment variable.
  - The UTF8 conversion is done using a static array and not creating arrays dynamically.